robopinguin/Linkedin-Simulation-Analysis/README.md

 This project simulates LinkedIn profile data to investigate whether the presence of a profile photo influences recruiter behaviour.

-Using synthetic data for 1,500 profiles, the analysis examines whether profiles with photos receive more recruiter profile views and higher probabilities of interview callbacks.
+Designed a synthetic dataset (n=1500) to evaluate the effect of profile photos on recruiter visibility and engagement.
+Applied controlled logistics and linear regression to test hypotheses under multiple confounding variables.
+Demonstrates ability to generate, clean and analyse complex dataset in R.

 ## Methods
 - Simulated dataset of 1500 profiles